NYULibraries/aswa/README.md

 ## Usage

+ASWA supports three types of application environments:

+* Development (dev): For testing and development purposes.
+* Production (prod): For monitoring live, production-level services.
+* Software-as-a-Service (saas): For third-party or cloud-based services.

 You can specify which config file to load (dev, prod, saas) by setting the `YAML_PATH` environment variable.
 If no config file is specified, it will default to `dev.applications.yml`